-Question

-- 1. Customer value propositions of omnichannel services are operationalized and monitored - 2.
-Omnichannel services are managed in an agile fashion - 3.
-Strategic objectives of omnichannel management are aligned with component of business strategy and supported by top management - 4.
-Omnichannel management in your organization is well planned and coordinated across the entire company - 5.
+Question Se Self appraisal score ore 1 2 3 4 5 Customer value propositions of omnichannel services are operationalized and monitored 2.
+Omnichannel services are managed in an agile fashion 3.
+Strategic objectives of omnichannel management are aligned with company's business strategy and supported by top management 4.
+Omnichannel management in your organization is well planned and coordinated across the entire company 5.
 Business processes are reconfigured in order to exploit the busi ness potential of omnichannel services